ingridholter/Elevator2021/README.md

 # Elevator Project

 This the code for the elevator project made by group67.
+For more details se the different folder for more specific README's

 ## General implementation methods